The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 5. Seated One Arm Cable Row

-It is a version of the cable row movement that trains the muscles of the upper back one side at a time.
+The one-arm cable row is one of the best variations of the cable row movement, which trains the muscles of the upper back one side at a time.

 How To Do Seated One Arm Cable Row